 How to get to the Marquesas Islands?

-Getting to the Marquesas by plane - Flights
+Getting to the Marquesas Islands by plane

-Travel to marquesas islands Airports - what you should know
+Marquesas Islands airports - what you should know

-Go to the Marquesas Islands by boat
+Getting to the Marquesas Islands by boat

 From French Polynesia

-How to get around between the Marquesas Islands?
+How to get around the Marquesas Islands?

 Getting around by plane

-The Marquesas Pass costs between 90,000 and 100,000 xpf (€760 to €850) and allows you to visit Nuku Hiva and Hiva Oa.
-If you also want to visit the two islands without airports (Fatu Hiva and Tahuata – which I 100% recommend), you will have to take the local shuttle bus at your own expense (see paragraph below).
+The Marquesas Pass starts at around €820 in low season and allows you to visit Nuku Hiva and Hiva Oa.
+If you also want to visit the two islands without airports (Fatu Hiva and Tahuata, which I 100% recommend), you will need to take the local shuttle boat at your own expense (see the paragraph below).

 Getting around by boat

-Count 8000 xpf (65€) for a return trip from Hiva Oa Island to Tahuata, which is really cheap considering the trip (about 5h) and the fact that all transport is usually much more expensive in French Polynesia.
+Count around 8,000 XPF (€65) for a round trip from Hiva Oa to Tahuata, which is really inexpensive considering the journey (about 5 hours) and the fact that transportation is usually much more expensive in French Polynesia.

-Visit the Marquesas: a superb Polynesian experience
+Visiting the Marquesas: a beautiful Polynesian experience

 Are you looking for more information about the Marquesas Islands?